SERIES > Innocent Devil's Harem

 response.
 She replied slowly.
 “Umm, yes.”

-After a few seconds, the dispatcher
+After a few seconds, the

-voice.
+lowered her voice.
 “Is your kidnapper near you?”

 Gabriella shook her head a